navtech-io/Simpleflow/docs/examples/examples.md

 let emailMessage = ""

 # Define Rules
-rule when  arg.Name == ""
+rule when  arg.Name == ''
            or arg.Name == none then
-    error "Name cannot be empty"
+    error 'Name cannot be empty'

-rule when not $match(input: arg.Name, pattern: "^[a-zA-z]+$") then
+rule when not $match(input: arg.Name, pattern: '^[a-zA-z]+$') then
-    error "Invalid name.
-Name should contain only alphabets."
+    error 'Invalid name.
+Name should contain only alphabets.'

-rule when arg.Age < 18 and arg.Country == "US" then
+rule when arg.Age < 18 then
-    error `Your age must be greater than 18 years in order to register in the united states.` end rule
+    error `Your age must be greater than 18 years in order to register.`

+rule when not (arg.Country in ['US', 'UK', 'IN']) then
+    error 'Currently, this service is not providing out side of US, UK, IN' end rule

 # debug message
 message "validations-completed"